laughinging/yaes/README.md

 - **automatically check mail format:**
 Now all the HTTP POST requests are submitted to the task queue and later processes by at least one service provider.
-It would be efficient if malformed emails can be filtered out at the very beginning.
-Currently, I only use an 'email' label in `index.html` to check wether the email address is valid.
+It would be efficient if malformed emails can be filtered out at the very beginning:

+frontend
+ * valid email address?
+    * No - rejcted immediately before add to the task queue
+    * Yes - add to task queue ?
+        * Yes - return job id
+        * No - raise server errord

+I tried with 'email' labels in HTML templates, but failed to combine them with click event in ajex.

 - **automatically add/remove service provider:**
 It is possible to use timed varification to check the service provider status